STAT545-UBC/STAT545-UBC-original-website/hw01_edit-README.md

     toc_depth: 4
 ---

+**Still from 2015.
+Main change I'm contemplating is to add optional but recommended R Markdown exercise.**

 ### Overview

 Consult the [general homework guidelines](hw00_homework-guidelines.html), although much does not to apply to this simple assignment.